 Are you afraid of other people?
 Many people are afraid of meeting anybody new, and especially of having to speak in a group of people.
 This fear of people is called “social phobia.”
 It often begins from bullying in childhood, or from some embarrassing experience in early life.

-Fear of people is a bigger problem nowadays than it used to be.
+Fear of people is a bigger problem nowadays.
 In the past most people lived all their life in one village where they knew everyone already.
-Nowadays we mostly live in cities with thousands or even millions of other people, most of whom are complete strangers.
-Meetings are now a common feature of the workplace and in college.
+Nowadays we mostly live in cities with thousands or millions of other people, most of whom are complete strangers.
+Also meetings are now a common feature of the workplace and in college.

 Human beings are naturally sociable.
-For instance we have a whole set of muscles to create facial expressions, by which we can show our feelings to each other and get more comfortable in other peoples’ presence.
-Even though it’s now possible to shop online and work from home, we still need other people’s company.
+For instance we have a whole set of muscles to create facial expressions, to show our feelings to each other and get more comfortable in company.
+Even though we can now shop online, and do office work from home, we still need other people’s company.

 Of course some people (called extroverts) need much more of other peoples’ company and others (called introverts) need less.
 But we all need some contact with other human beings, and we feel confined or deprived if we don’t have this contact.